 ViewRay technology has the potential to improve the cancer treatment of organs that move naturally.
 When physicians can be sure that the radiation beam is in exactly the right place at all times, hitting the tumor and avoiding healthy tissue, patients may experience better outcomes and reduced side effects.

 MRI is the clinically preferred method of imaging soft tissue.
-Here, in the images of a prostate, you can see that MRI technology (top image at right) gives clinicians a clearer view of a patient’s internal organs.
-Computed tomography (CT) images (bottom right), which are commonly used with other radiation therapy devices, are not as clear.
+MRI technology gives clinicians a clearer view of a patient’s internal organs.
+Computed tomography (CT) images which are commonly used with other radiation therapy devices, are not as clear.
 CT imaging also delivers additional, unnecessary radiation to the patient, while MRI does not.

 The ViewRay system can be used to treat lesions, tumors, and conditions anywhere in the body where radiation therapy is prescribed.
 Physicians are finding MRI-guided radiotherapy to be of particular interest in the treatment of tumors that move significantly—tumors in areas like the lungs or liver, where the body's soft tissues shift naturally and the delivery of precise treatments is more challenging.
 ViewRay technology may also be beneficial in monitoring movement with tumors in prostate, breast, bladder, head and neck, and other types of cancer where tumor and organ motion can affect treatments.